-- · When the display unit's power is off. - When you are moving 20 mph (32 km/h) or faster. - When you are not pedaling and the pushing assist switch is released. - When there is no residual battery capacity. - When the automatic power off function is operating. - Power turns off automatically when you do not use the e-Bike Systems for 5 minutes. - When the assist mode is set to Off mode.
+- When the Display Unit's power is off. - When you are moving 20 mph (32 km/h) or faster. - When you are not pedaling. - When there is no residual battery capacity. - When the automatic power off function works. - Power turns off automatically when you do not operate the e-Bike Systems for 5 minutes. - When the assist mode is set to Off mode.